-Every November the halls of the Pentagon are torn apart in one of the biggest and oldest rivalries in college sports: the Army-Navy Game.
+Every November the halls of the Pentagon are torn apart in one of the biggest and oldest rivalries in college sports: the Army-Navy Game, presented by USAA.
 While the outcome of the game may no longer affect who will win the College Football National Championship, it will affect the interpersonal relationships within the Department of Defense for days, maybe weeks after.
 It also may affect who gets the biggest prize of all, The Commander-In-Chief's Trophy and a trip to the White House to have it presented personally by the President of the United States.
 So yeah, it's about a lot more than pride.
 The game is a spectacle, full of more than 100 years of traditions, pranks, and the best military showmanship the two service academies can muster.

 Ranging from the highly-polished, well-produced masterpieces like the video above to simple iPhone-shot music videos, West Pointers and Annapolis midshipmen shoot, edit, and publish numerous videos about how their school is going to beat the other school, how their school is superior to the other school, and how their culture is more fun.
 It's not just students and staff, either.
 All over the world, troops and graduates make their own videos and upload them to YouTube, DVIDS, and anywhere else someone might see their work of art.

 For one semester every year, the U.S. Military Academy and the U.S. Naval Academy choose select members of their classes to attend the rival school.
 At the beginning of the annual Army-Navy Game, these students are returned to their proper academy.
 The swap at the beginning of the game is known as "The Prisoner Exchange."